jedelman8/nxos-ansible/README.md

 ### ansible-doc

 Ansible offers built-in documentation (assuming the modules are properly documented).
 All of the Cisco modules have been documented, so you can use the `ansible-doc` utility to better understand the parameters each module supports.
-Here is one example of using `ansible-doc` for the `nxos_vpc module`.
+Below is one example of using `ansible-doc` for the `nxos_vpc module`.

 Be sure to also check out the [Ansible Module Index](http://docs.ansible.com/modules_by_category.html) for much more detail on all of the Ansible core modules.